Internship Program

 An employer does not have an automatic right to direct an employee to disclose their vaccination status.
 Rather, whether a direction to provide this information is a lawful and reasonable direction will depend on the individual circumstances.
 It may be lawful and reasonable where the direction is:

-Where an employer in one of the industries affected by the health directions directs an employee to provide information in relation to their vaccination status, and complies with the Privacy Act 1988, this direction is likely to be a lawful and reasonable direction.
+Where an employer in one of the industries affected by under legislation directs an employee to provide information in relation to their vaccination status, and complies with the Privacy Act 1988, this direction is likely to be a lawful and reasonable direction.

-Where vaccination mandates do not apply, whether such a direction would be lawful and reasonable depends on the circumstances.
+Where legislation does not apply, whether such a direction would be lawful and reasonable depends on the circumstances.

 The Privacy Act 1988 provides that, in general, employers cannot collect ‘sensitive information’ about an employee without the employee’s consent.
 Sensitive information includes health information, which includes information about health service provided to an individual.
 However, there are exceptions to this rule.

 For example, an employer may be able to collect sensitive information where the collection is authorised under Australian law.
-As noted, state health authorities have issued directions requiring the collection of information in certain industries.
 An employer may also be able to collect sensitive information where a ‘permitted health situation’ exists.
 It is likely to be unlawful for the employer to use the information for any other purpose than that for which it was authorised to be collected.

 In practical terms, an employee who has been directed by their employer to provide information regarding whether they have been vaccinated may request assurances that information provided by them will: